SinghB13/NemoTrainer/README.md

 2. Using an Arduino script

 Method 1 (using JAVA):
-Download Ardulink (from this GitHub)
+Download Ardulink (from this GitHub).
 Upload the Ardulink script to the Arduino.
 It's called Ardulink4Zebrafish.ino.
 Launch the zebrafish.bat file.
 This will launch the GUI.
 Configure the parameters of your experiment and run it.